 Specialty Food & Cheese Buyer, Sigona's Farmers Markets

-Producer & Host, Cutting the Cord Podcast, Heritage Radio Network
+Producer & Host, Cutting the Curd Podcast, Heritage Radio Network

 Kathleen Shannon Finn